This is the first part of a two part series on whether to keep or replace your vehicle. The second part can be seen here.

 So, what do you do?
 Now that you more accurately understand the twin outcomes of repair or replace, you’ve essentially got four choices.

 - Should you repair your car, or is that “throwing good money after bad”?

 - Should you get a brand new car, with everything “state of the art” and a lovely long new-car warranty on it, too?

-- Or should you get an older car that has depreciated further, but with moderate miles and a realistic expectation for many tens of thousands of miles of relatively trouble-free motoring, with only moderate maintenance costs?
+- Or should you get an older car that has depreciated still further, but with moderate miles and a realistic expectation for many tens of thousands of miles more of relatively trouble-free motoring, with only moderate maintenance costs?

 Are you still making payments on the vehicle that now needs expensive repairs?
 If so, if you sold or junked the car, what would you end up having to pay the finance company?
 With many car purchases, both new and used, and especially with the longer term car loans often extended these days (to obscure the fact that cars are getting more and more expensive) there are typically a few years in the early part of the loan where you end up owing more than the car is worth, but later in the period of financing, that changes and the car is worth more than the amount owing on it.
-If you’re in the period where you owe more than the car is worth, there’s actually a cost – maybe even thousands of dollars – to you to stop owning your car.
+If you’re in the period where you owe more than the car is worth, there’s actually an immediate cost – maybe even thousands of dollars – fo you to stop owning your car.

 The Biggest Difficulty – Guessing the Future

 In theory, you’d hope there’d be some sort of formula or rule of thumb to apply that guides you to either repairing or replacing a car.
 While there are indeed plenty of formulas and rules of thumb, none of them are very useful, no matter what their advocates say.

 The problem is your decision involves a lot more than the simple repair/replace choice right now.
 It requires you to guess into the future, about what future costs each option might carry with it as well.